BloomGameStudio/BloomDiscordBot/README.md

 Abstain: 0
 ```

 Upon passing the Discord phase, the vote will then be published to Snapshot.
-A 72 hours voting phase begins.
-At this point the bot has successfully passed off the handling of the proposal to Snapshot and no longer tracks it.
+A 72 hour voting phase begins.
+At this point, the bot has successfully passed off the handling of the proposal to Snapshot and no longer tracks it.

 # Events: